SeemBuilds/AutoPrimaryPart-APP-/tutorials/Modes/HANDLE.md

 3. Click on the `Run` button in APP.

 # How it works
+- Searches for "handle" in all BasePart names of your model/tool that are converted to lower case internally, i.e. in APP scripts.
-- Searches specifically for a part whose name contains a "handle" and sets it as the PrimaryPart of the model.
+- So even if your BasePart name contains "handle" with a bunch of other letters or "handle" is written with upper and lower case letters., the `HANDLE` mode sets it as the Primary Part.
+Example: jnnsd`handle`nnkf or nsnfH`hAnDle`nnskjd

 # Common mistakes
 1. *None*